5 AI Prompts Your Marketing Team Should Be Using Today

 Structure the output so it can be used directly as an editorial content roadmap.

-What you will get
+What you'll get

 The problem